junxit/us-congress-bills-113/metadata.md

 - 2013-05-23 — Introduced in Senate
 - 2013-05-23 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2013-07-30 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2013-09-17 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 113-108.
+- 2013-09-17 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 113-108.
+- 2013-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 187.